Muzamil-Tariq-resolver/Generalized-Probaility-Preserving-Transformer/README.md

 ## Generalization Experiment

-The extended experiment investigates whether the same PPT architecture can generalize its learned quantum temporal evolution to **previously unseen trajectories across multiple initial-condition families**.
+The extended experiment investigates whether the same PPT architecture can generalize its learned quantum temporal evolution to previously unseen trajectories across multiple initial-condition families.

 The model is evaluated on: